What's Coming to Netflix in May 2023

 This list will be continuously updated throughout the month of April 2023 and into May 2023 as we learn of new movies, series, and games headed to the service.

-Of course, while there’ll be plenty of new releases headed your way throughout May 2023, you’ll also want to familiarize yourself with all the departures planned for May 2023 too.
+Of course, while plenty of new releases will be headed your way throughout May 2023, you’ll also want to familiarize yourself with all the departures planned for May 2023.

 Full List of What’s Coming to Netflix in May 2023